Manabu-GT/grunt-auto-install/README.md

 Instructs the auto-install task to fail the grunt run if an error occurs during the task execution.

+#### production
+Type: `Boolean`
+Default value: `false`

+The option to run npm/bower install with --production flag so that npm/bower will not install modules listed in devDependencies.

 ### Usage Examples

 #### Default Options